JaredHane98/QT-RTSP-Live-Video/README.md

-An example repository to showcase using QT to provide live video from a video stream, and Boost ASIO to transmit hardware information about connected devices.
-In this case a BQ76952 and D435 RealSense camera is connected to Nvidia-Jetson.
+An example repository showcasing using QT to display live feed from a video stream, and information from microcontrollers.
+For this example a B76952, and D435 was used.

 Dependencies